-Facebook calls these audiences custom audiences, and building one to target within your campaign is easy.
+Facebook calls these lists of prospects "custom audiences," and building one to target within your campaign is easy.
 Simply follow the steps within this video.
 The video describes how to set up a custom audience for retargeting users that visited an organization’s website.
 If you want to create an audience based off another input, many of the steps are similar.

-Ever have the same ad shadow your every turn as you browse your Facebook feed.
-It get’s a little awkward and uncomfortable.
+Have you ever had the same ad shadow your every turn as you browse your Facebook feed?
+It gets a little awkward and uncomfortable.
 Keep your church’s Facebook ads from annoying prospects.
 Watch the frequency of your ads to make sure your audience doesn’t burn out on seeing them.

 A little bit of monitoring will keep your church from making a poor impression on prospects, and it will save you money.
 It will also make your church stand out as a respectful advertiser.

 If the average frequency is over seven, you’ll definitely want to pause your ads.
 Depending on what your campaign’s objective is and your campaign audience, you’ll likely want to shoot for an even lower frequency.
-The key is to determine how many impressions per user is too much and complete one or more of the following actions once that threshold has been reached...
+The key is to determine how many impressions per user is too much, then complete one or more of the following actions once that threshold has been reached...